Tilbury Riverside railway station: Nationalisation and closure (1948-1992)

-Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
-On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.
+Following nationalisation of Britain's railways in 1948, the station transferred to British Railways' London Midland Region.
+On 20 February 1949, the whole LTS line was transferred to the Eastern Region; despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.

-On 22 June 1948 the M V Windrush arrived at Tilbury Riverside carrying nearly 500 West Indian immigrants.
-The event is commemorated by a plaque in the former baggage hall (now London Cruise Terminal).
-This event is seen as a key moment in the immigration history of the UK.
+On 22 June 1948, the HMT Empire Windrush arrived at Tilbury Riverside carrying nearly 500 West Indian immigrants.
+The event is commemorated by a plaque in the former baggage hall (now London Cruise Terminal); it is seen as a key moment in the immigration history of the UK.

-The area was re-signalled and electrified using the 25kv overhead line system between 1959 and 1961.
-An electrification depot was built east of the station in 1957.
-The depot was out of use once electrification was completed and was closed in June 1964.
+The area was resignalled and electrified using the 25kV overhead line system between 1959 and 1961.
+A depot was built in 1957, to the east of the station, to support the electrification project; it was closed upon completion in June 1964.
 Tilbury engine shed was closed in June 1964.

-Services were withdrawn from the goods yard on 6 May 1968 although some cement traffic remained until the late 1980s.
+Services were withdrawn from the goods yard on 6 May 1968, although some cement traffic remained until the late 1980s.
 The remaining two rows of houses within the triangular junction were demolished c1970.